Your sixth graders are guaranteed to have plenty of ideas to write about using these engaging sixth grade writing prompts.

 Sixth Grade Writing Prompts

 2. Write about a typical day from the perspective of a cell phone.
-What things does it see, hear, smell, taste, and touch?

 4. Give detailed instructions for how to download an app onto a cell phone.

 5. Describe the best present you ever received.

 6. Write about something that we can do to benefit the environment.